Last updated on Jan 16, 2018.

 Putting the request latency together with the request rate into a graph immediately provides an overview of how much the system is used and how it responds to it.

-8. Search Performance – Filter Cache
+8. Search Performance – Filter/Query Cache

 Filter cache size and evictions help optimize filter cache size setting